barebox/barebox/Documentation/devel/porting.rst

    a ``__noreturn noinline`` function.

  - ``arm_setup_stack``: For 32-bit ARM, ``arm_setup_stack`` initializes the stack
-   top when called from a naked C function, which allows to write the entry point directly in C. The stack pointer will be decremented before pushing values.
+   top when called from a naked C function, which allowed to write the entry point directly in C. Modern code should use ``ENTRY_FUNCTION_WITHSTACK`` instead.
+   Note that in both cases the stack pointer will be decremented before pushing values.
    Avoid interleaving with C-code.
 See ``__naked`` above for more details.

  - ``__dtb_z_my_board_start[];``: Because the PBL normally doesn't parse anything out